-Your social media bio is often the first thing people read before deciding whether to follow you.
+Your X bio is often the first thing people read before deciding whether to follow you.
 In just a few seconds, visitors are trying to understand who you are, what you’re interested in, and whether your content is relevant to them.
-The challenge is doing all of that in a very small amount of space.
+The challenge is communicating all of that in just 160 characters.
 Fortunately, writing an effective bio is less about being clever and more about being clear.

 Quick Tips for Writing a Better X Bio